twosigma/git-meta/presentation.md

 .right-column[
 - Each sub-repository is a submodule in the meta-repository.

-- The submodule for a sub-repository indicates its URL and the SHA of the commit recorded in the HEAD of the current branch for that repository.
+- Each commit in the meta-repository indicates, for each sub-repository:
+    - a URL
+    - a commit

-- A sub-repository may be *visible* or *hidden*.
+- A sub-repository may be *open* or *closed*.

-- Visible sub-repositories have been cloned locally and will be operated on by many Slim operations.
+- Open sub-repositories have been cloned locally and will be operated on by many Slim operations.

-- Hidden sub-repositories have not been cloned locally and are ignored by most Slim commands.
+- Closed sub-repositories have not been cloned locally and are ignored by most Slim commands.

+- A newly cloned meta-repository has no open sub-repositories.
 ]

 ---